Ochibobo/LearnieCP/src/engine/constraints/Notes.md

   - These are considered as performance APIs.
 - Schedule constraints only when they are active and not already on the queue.
 - To `propagate` a constraint, set the scheduled flag to false and only propagate when the constraint is currently acitve.

+### Sum constraint
+- Very interesting when it comes to bound consistency
+- You'd want all variables to sum to 0
+- May require the rearrangement of the way varaibles are keyed in
 -